ajilach/clamav-rest/README.md

 The following image tags are available:
 * `latest` - Most recent release of ClamAV with REST API
+* `YYYYMMDD` - The day of the release
+* `sha-...` - The git commit sha.
+This version ensures that the exact image is used and will be unique for each build

 # Quick Start